Skip to content

 Can I keep italics or bold text in YouTube captions?

-What's the maximum file size YouTube accepts?
+What is the maximum file size YouTube accepts?

 Can I edit the SBV file before uploading?